balderdashy/sails-docs/concepts/Helpers/ExampleHelper.md

 ### Notes

-A few more notes about the example `get-recent-users` helper above:
+A few more notes about the example `getRecentUsers()` helper above:

 > * Many of the fields such as `description` and `friendlyName` are not strictly required, but are immensely helpful in keeping the code maintainable, especially when sharing the helper across multiple apps.
 > * The `noUsersFound` exit may or may not be helpful, depending on your app.
 If you always wanted to perform some specific action whenever no users were returned (for example, redirecting to a different page), the exit would be a good idea.
 If on the other hand you simply wanted to tweak some text in a view based on whether or not users were returned, it might be better to just have the `success` exit and check the `length` of the returned array in your action or view code.